Sign in

 Highest performance: Monocrystalline

-Efficiency ratings of monocrystalline solar panels range from 17% to 22%, earning them the title of the most efficient solar panel type.
-The higher efficiency rating of monocrystalline panels makes them ideal for homes with limited roof space, as you&#;ll need fewer panels to generate the electricity you need.
+Monocrystalline solar panels exhibit efficiency ratings ranging from 17% to 22%, making them the most efficient panel type available.
+Their high efficiency makes them ideal for homes with limited roof space, as fewer panels are necessary to meet energy needs.

 Mid-tier performance: Polycrystalline

-However, new technologies and manufacturing processes have given the efficiency and power ratings of polycrystalline panels a slight boost over the years, slowly closing the performance gap between mono and polycrystalline panels.
+However, advancements in technology and manufacturing have gradually improved the efficiency and power ratings of polycrystalline panels, decreasing the performance gap with monocrystalline options.

 Lowest performance: Thin-film